fiinix/fiinix.github.io/_posts/2015/december/2015-12-30-dramatic-december-issue-12-15.md

 So when Wesley and Keith approached me---both of them having attended Web in the Woods---asking if I wanted to talk at their event codeHarbour on Tour!
 I was of course delighted.

-I preparation for it also dawned on me that thanks to the new camera I could record my talk, partly to show to you and partly so I could observe myself and get better at talking.
+In preparation for it also dawned on me that thanks to the new camera I could record my talk, partly to show to you and partly so I could observe myself and get better at talking.

 So I did.